LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 2. **MITO_PREPROCESSING.ijm:**

    - This macro preprocesses fluorescence images (**Fig. 1**) to make subsequent segmentation of mitochondrial fragments  using [MitoSegNet](https://github.com/mitosegnet) easier.
 It applies simply [background subtraction](https://imagejdocu.list.lu/gui/process/subtract_background) and outlier elimination.
 The preprocessed image replaces the original one on the disk.
-   - Usage: No parameters are applied here.
-Open a fluorescence picture ("alpha_WT_control_pro_02.tif"), then run the macro.
+   - Usage: No parameter is applied here.
+Open a fluorescence picture ("alpha_WT_control_pro_02.tif") in Fiji, then run the macro.
 It replaces the original image on the disk.

 3. **MITO_CELL_BASED_ANALYSIS.ijm:**